Dherse/masterproef/content/5_examples.typ

     )
 ]<fig_mvm_mzi_full>

 From these diagrams, it becomes clear that the matrix-vector multiplication is not trivial, assuming that the final operation being performed is $Y = bold(M) dot X$, where $Y$ and $X$ are vectors, and $bold(M)$ is a matrix, these cannot be mapped one-to-one with the values of the phase shifters on the circuit.
-The transformation from the matrix $bold(M)$ into the corresponding phase shifts is not the focus of this thesis, therefore, the ones from _Shokraneh et al._'s work will be used instead @shokraneh_single_2019.
+The transformation from the matrix $bold(M)$ into the corresponding phase shifts is not the focus of this thesis.
+Therefore, the ones from _Shokraneh et al._'s work will be used instead @shokraneh_single_2019.
 It is interesting to note that, by performing the matrix multiplication in the analog domain, while the circuit can be made to be extremely fast, it also introduces noise and imprecision.
-Therefore, while in machine-learning models that rely on low-precision arithmetic, this may not be a problem, it would have limited use in applications that depend on higher-precision arithmetic.
+Therefore, while machine-learning models that rely on low-precision arithmetic may not be a problem, they would have limited use in applications that depend on higher-precision arithmetic.

 The code to create this circuit in @phos is rather long and is therefore available in @anx_matrix_vector.
 It can successfully be simulated using the constraint solver.
 The tests were done with the following input vectors: $X = (0, 0, 0, 0), (1, 0, 0, 0), (0, 1, 0, 0), (0, 0, 1, 0), "and" (0, 0, 0, 1)$.
-From these values, one can verify that the circuit is indeed performing the correct operation by comparing that the first vector produces an empty vector, and that the other vectors return the corresponding column of the matrix.
+From these values, one can verify that the circuit is indeed performing the correct operation by comparing that the first vector produces an empty vector and that the other vectors return the corresponding column of the matrix.